lichen-community-systems/youme/docs/standard-midi-files.md

 #### Measuring Time in MIDI Files

 Each MIDI event has two associated time values.
-The standard itself stores only a `deltaTime` value.
-This "delta time" represents the time elapsed between the previous event in the track and the current event.
+The standard itself stores only a `tickDelta` value.
+This "delta" represents the ticks that should occur between the previous event in the track and the current event.

-Our JSON structure also stores a `timeElapsed` value, which represents the total time elapsed since the start of the track.
+Our JSON structure also stores a `ticksElapsed` value, which represents the total time elapsed since the start of the track.
 This information is intended to be helpful when searching and filtering for particular types of events, as you do not need to track the events you don't care about to calculate when the event should occur.